rsdoiel/antenna/columns.md

 date: 2025-01-08, updated: 2025-01-08, from: Liam Proven's articles at the Register

 <h4>HashiCorp co-founder&#39;s side project reaches 1.0 – er, 1.0.1</h4>
-      <p>Ghostty is more interesting than it sounds, for several reasons: who wrote it, what it does, and the language it was written in are all more unusual than the ostensibly simple task it performs.</p>
+      <p>Ghostty is more interesting than it sounds, for several reasons: Who wrote it, what it does, and the language it was written in are all more unusual than the ostensibly simple task it performs.</p>

 <br>